Applied Public Health Chair – Wendy V. Norman

 This Chair is supported through the CIHR Community-based Primary Health Care (CBPHC) Signature Initiative.

-Wendy V. Norman, MD, CCFP, FCFP, DTM&H, MHSc, is an Assistant Professor in the Department of Family Practice, and an Associate Member in both the School of Population and Public Health, and the Department of Obstetrics and Gynecology, of the Faculty of Medicine at the University of British Columbia (UBC).
+Wendy V. Norman, MD, CCFP, FCFP, DTM&H, MHSc, is an Associate Professor in the Department of Family Practice, and an Associate Member in both the School of Population and Public Health, and the Department of Obstetrics and Gynecology, of the Faculty of Medicine at the University of British Columbia (UBC).
 Dr. Norman is a Scholar of the Michael Smith Foundation for Health Research and undertook a Primary Healthcare Research Fellowship through the TUTOR-PHC program at Western University after completing the Clinician Scholar Program at UBC.
 She completed a MHSc (UBC), a diploma in Tropical Medicine and International Health (Liverpool University) and residencies in Family Medicine (U Alberta) and in GP-anaesthesiology (UBC).
 Her research interests include family planning health services, health professional education, and population health.
 Dr. Norman brings this multidisciplinary expertise into her role as CIHR/PHAC Applied Public Health Chair for her program of research on family planning health equity interventions.
 Dr. Norman was awarded the prestigious Darroch Award in January 2016 sponsored by the New York-based Guttmacher Institute.
 This award recognizes an emerging leader who is a researcher in the field of sexual and reproductive health, where scientific evidence is essential to guiding the policies and programs of the future.